 We make all our decisions on an emotional basis, then come up with a rational justification for them.
 This is why effective salespeople give their sales pitch in terms that appeal to our emotions showing how buying their product will either make you feel good, or stop you feeling bad.

 Fear is one of our most primal emotions, and deserves special attention because it's so powerful.
 In fact, there are specific circuits in our brain for dealing with it.
 The purpose of fear is to alert us to danger.
 It activates quickly because the circuits dedicated to it bypass a lot of the higher processing areas of the brain.
-As a result, our fear response tends to be inaccurate.
-We can easily became afraid of things that represent no danger.
-We're also prone to fear and anxiety about things that represented dangers to our ancestors, but no longer do so in the modern world.
+As a result, our fear response tends to overreact.
+We can easily became afraid of things that represent no danger and we're prone to fear and anxiety about things that represented dangers to our ancestors, but no longer do so in the modern world.

 Fear is paralyzing because it activates our brain's fight-or-flight response, which affects every organ in our body.
 We lose the ability to think clearly and to remember things, which is what happens for performers during stage fright.
 Getting the heck out of there or ceasing movement like a deer in the headlights in the hope that a predator doesn't notice us, becomes our only priority.

 Fear is a good thing because without it we would kill ourselves off almost immediately without it, but we generally notice most the fears that bother us by holding us back.
 You don't want to desensitize yourself to the fear of playing in oncoming traffic, for instance.